Chicken Raising Tips for Beginners

 (An ensuing conversation that is typically loud and heated.
 A glance behind you.
 The ten people are frowning.)
 Growling and a dirty look can convince them to wait until you leave the store to continue this conversation.

-After leaving the store, you will need to use problem-solving.
+After leaving the store, you will need to apply problem-solving skills.

 You know, the math skills you swore you would never need in junior high.